-Project Name and Expenditure Category Project Overview Funding Amount Important/Effective Dates Performance Report 2.35 Aid to Tourism, Travel, or Hospitality Downtown Activation Events Funding to Raleigh-based organizations to put on special events and activations that enhance the overall cultural environment and support the City's economy.
-The project is managed by Special Events in conjunction with Downtown Raleigh Alliance (DRA). \$124,192.00 July 6, 2021 1.
-Economic Impact Index (EII): - Increase in Foot Traffic 2.
-Cultural Engagement Rate (CER): - Number of Attendees 2.35 Aid to Tourism, Travel, or Hospitality Downtown Economic Development Study The study focuses on key areas of Fayetteville Street to determine optimal retail strategy, office market positioning, and catalytic opportunities to support diversity and equity initiatives. \$250,000.00 July 6, 2021 2.33 Enhanced Support to Micro Businesses Small Business Support The City partnered with Carolina Small Business Development Fund to establish Oak City Biz Labs, which provides technical and financial assistance to small businesses that have been adversely impacted by the COVID-19 pandemic. \$2,771,225.00 September 21, 2021 1.
-Small Business Recovery Rate: - The percentage of small businesses assisted by Oak City Biz Labs.
-2. Job Retention/Creation: - The number of jobs retained or created within the City of Raleigh as a direct result of the assistance provided by Oak City Biz Labs.
+Project Name and Expenditure Category Project Overview Funding Amount Important/Effective Dates Performance Measures Downtown Activation Events 2.35 Aid to Tourism, Travel, or Hospitality Funding to Raleigh-based organizations to put on special events and activations that enhance the overall cultural environment and support the City's economy.
+The project is managed by Special Events in conjunction with Downtown Raleigh Alliance (DRA). \$124,192.00 July 6, 2021 Economic Impact Index (EII): Increase in Foot Traffic Cultural Engagement Rate (CER): Number of Attendees Downtown Economic Development Study 2.35 Aid to Tourism, Travel, or Hospitality The study focuses on key areas of Fayetteville Street to determine optimal retail strategy, office market positioning, and catalytic opportunities to support diversity and equity initiatives. \$250,000.00 July 6, 2021 1.
+Economic development strategy Small Business Support 2.33 Enhanced Support to Micro Businesses The City partnered with Carolina Small Business Development Fund to establish Oak City Biz Labs, which provides technical and financial assistance to small businesses that have been adversely impacted by the COVID- 19 pandemic. \$2,771,225.00 September 21, 2021 Small Business Recovery Rate: The percentage of small businesses assisted by Oak City Biz Labs.
+Job Retention/Creation: The number of jobs retained or created within the City of Raleigh as a direct result of the assistance provided by Oak City Biz Labs.
+Hotel Industry Workforce 2.35 Aid to Tourism, Travel, or Hospitality Program is administered by Capital Area Workforce Development to assist hospitality industry with recruiting staff, training, and preparing current workers for new roles.
+The City is providing 50% funding in partnership with Wake County. \$437,500 May 17, 2022 1.
+Cost savings on hiring and training by local hotel participants Outdoor Seating Initiative Funding provided to local businesses to construct "streeteries" in City rights-of-way, where patrons \$476,853 September 21, 2021 1.
+Number of streeteries installed

-Project Name and Expenditure Category Project Overview Funding Amount Important/Effective Dates Performance Report 2.35 Aid to Tourism, Travel, or Hospitality Hotel Industry Workforce Program is administered by Capital Area Workforce Development to assist hospitality industry with recruiting staff, training, and preparing current workers for new roles.
-The City is providing 50% funding in partnership with Wake County. \$437,500 May 17, 2022 Cost savings on hiring and training by local hotel participants 2.35 Aid to Tourism, Travel, or Hospitality Outdoor Seating Initiative Funding provided to local businesses to construct 'streeteries' in City rights-of-way, where patrons can enjoy meals outdoors as a precaution against COVID-19. \$500,000 September 21, 2021 Number of streeteries installed Public satisfaction rating 2.19 Social Determinants of Health: Community Health Workers or Benefits Navigators DRA Social Service Ambassador The ambassador is responsible for circulating through the downtown district and identifying people in need of services.
-Referrals are made to the appropriate resources and outcomes are tracked. \$168,406 Phase I August 17, 2021 Phase II July 1, 2023 Referral success rate Client satisfaction 2.30 Technical Assistance, Counseling, or Business Planning Business Alliance Funding The City will fund ideas submitted by business alliances to help with the creation of new resources and tools for the businesses and communities they serve. \$500,000 October 4, 2022 Number of business alliances created Number of expanded services by existing alliances 6.1 Provision of Government Services RCCC Improvements Funding will be used for new digital signage at the Raleigh Convention Center. \$250,000 July 6, 2021?
-N/A- Revenue Replacement 6.1 Provision of Government Services City Plaza Improvements Funding will support sound system upgrades and shade structures at the City Plaza.
-Remaining funds will be used for Fayetteville Street streetscape study. \$400,000 July 6, 2021 N/A- Revenue Replacement
+Project Name and Expenditure Category Project Overview Funding Amount Important/Effective Dates Performance Measures 2.35 Aid to Tourism, Travel, or Hospitality can enjoy meals outdoors as a precaution against COVID-19.
+2. Public satisfaction rating DRA Social Services Ambassador 2.19 Social Determinants of Health: Community Health Workers or Benefits Navigators The ambassador is responsible for circulating through the downtown district and identifying people in need of services.
+Referrals are made to the appropriate resources and outcomes are tracked. \$168,406 Phase I August 17, 2021 Phase II July 1, 2023 Referral success rate Client satisfaction Business Alliance Funding 2.30 Technical Assistance, Counseling, or Business Planning The City will fund ideas submitted by business alliances to help with the creation of new resources and tools for the businesses and communities they serve. \$20,000 October 4, 2022 Number of business alliances created Number of expanded services by existing alliances RCCC Improvements 6.1 Provision of Government Services Funding will be used for new digital signage at the Raleigh Convention Center. \$250,000 July 6, 2021 N/A - Revenue Replacement City Plaza Improvements 6.1 Provision of Government Services Funding will support sound system upgrades and shade structures at the City Plaza.
+Remaining funds will be used for Fayetteville Street streetscape study. \$323,554 July 6, 2021 N/A - Revenue Replacement